Videos of alleged police misconduct went viral. Then what happened?

 The videos reviewed by Reuters were shot during demonstrations that followed the death of George Floyd, a Black man killed by police officers in Minneapolis on May 25.
 While hundreds of such videos have been shared recently on social media platforms, Reuters focused on 44 that were widely circulated online.
 Nearly all the videos were shot by protesters or bystanders.

 Two of the incidents Reuters examined - in Atlanta and Louisville, Kentucky - have led to police officers or chiefs losing their jobs.
-Local district attorneys have pressed charges against four officers in Atlanta, two officers in Buffalo, New York, one officer in New York City and one officer in Philadelphia, the review found.
-Those officers were also suspended.
+Local district attorneys have pressed charges against six officers in Atlanta, two officers in Buffalo, New York, one officer in New York City and one officer in Philadelphia, the review found.

 In all, police departments said they were investigating or reviewing the incidents shown in 35 of the videos, a tally that includes the videos that led to officers being fired or charged with crimes.
 Officers were put on desk duty, modified duty or given paid leave in at least six instances.